Dostoevsky once said, “Much unhappiness has come into the world because of bewilderment and things left unsaid.”

 Let’s learn more about each consequence of miscommunication.

 When there’s a breakdown in communication, team members can’t function at their optimum level.
-This lowers employee engagement and, given that engaged employees are 14% more productive than disengaged ones, the overall productivity of the team.
+This lowers employee engagement in the team.

 Without effective communication, team members are often left to their own devices and are unable to properly collaborate.
 This, in turn, shuts the door to innovation, brainstorming, and any other form of collaborative work.